This is ironic! While some politicians and their ilks are attacking Duterte in different fronts, an Irishman is defending Duterte from critics.

 Therefore, 99% are alive.

-The post Irishman writes open letter defending Duterte from critics who don’t know much about him appeared first on Pinoy Trending News.
+The post Irishman writes open letter defending Duterte from critics who don’t much about him appeared first on Pinoy Trending News.

 Source: Pinoy Trending News